Surface Charge Relaxation Controls the Lifetime of Out-of-Equilibrium Colloidal Crystals: Model and theory

 \subsubsection{Generalization to Charge Regulation}

-The time-evolution equation for charge renormalization (Eq. (\ref{eq:differential_Z})) can also serve as a simplified model for charge-regulating systems governed by ion adsorption mechanisms \cite{trefalt-2015}, where the rate-limiting relaxation time is set by the kinetics of charge regulation rather than renormalization.
-In this case, we neglect the time dependence of charge renormalization and instead attribute the slow response to charge regulation dynamics.
-Charge regulation can be significantly slower than particle diffusion and may sometimes require timescales on the order of minutes to hours to reach equilibrium \cite{biswas-1998, krumina-2016, avena-1999, lis-2014, werkhoven-2018}.
-Although the specific charge regulation curve used in this work corresponds to strongly acidic colloids---where the bare charge remains effectively constant---it is a broadly observed feature that the renormalized screening length, which governs the range of electrostatic interactions between charged colloids, increases with packing fraction \cite{smallenburg-2011, brito-2023, everts-2016, royall-2006}.
-As we will demonstrate, this behavior has significant implications for the out-of-equilibrium dynamics of compressed colloidal crystals.
-To account for the broader relevance and applicability to charge-regulating systems---which can exhibit significantly slower relaxation kinetics---we also consider larger relaxation times, up to $\tau \approx 3 ~\textrm{s}$.
+The time-evolution equation for charge renormalization (Eq. (\ref{eq:differential_Z})) can also be interpreted as a simplified model for charge-regulating systems governed by ion adsorption,\cite{trefalt-2015} where the rate-limiting timescale is determined by the kinetics of charge regulation rather than renormalization.
+In this case, the slow response is attributed to charge regulation dynamics, while the time dependence of charge renormalization itself is neglected.
+Charge regulation can be much slower than particle diffusion, sometimes requiring timescales on the order of minutes to hours to reach equilibrium.\cite{biswas-1998, krumina-2016, avena-1999, lis-2014, werkhoven-2018} To reflect this broader applicability, we also consider relaxation times up to $\tau \approx 3 ~\textrm{s}$.

+{Here, we assume that the relaxation time $\tau=1/k$ in the charging dynamics of Eq. (\ref{eq:differential_Z}) is constant.
+In reality, the relaxation time $\tau$ is expected to increase with higher counterion concentrations $\left[\mathrm{H^+}\right]$.\cite{takae-2018} Nevertheless, the order of magnitude of $\tau$ is primarily determined by the specific system under consideration, as discussed in Section \ref{sec:counterion_cond}.
+For this study, we adopt a constant-$\tau$ assumption, which provides a reasonable approximation for the essential relaxation dynamics.} {We have added a discussion on the concentration dependence of $\tau$ and the rationale for employing the constant-$\tau$ model in Appendix C.} {Still, incorporating the concentration dependence of $\tau$ represents a natural extension for future work. } {Another natural extension would entail the decoupling of the time evolution of $\tilde{\kappa}^*$ and $Z^*$, as these can progress through different timescales.}